 Cherriots brings service plans to one internal and three external committees.
-These committees inform and consult on service proposals, and staff informs them of all finalized service changes.
-Staff also attend a number of meetings in the community on a regular basis in order to learn about community needs and keep each group informed on the latest at Cherriots.
+These committees inform and consult on service proposals, and informs them of all service changes. also attend a number of meetings in the community on a regular basis in order to learn about community needs and keep each group informed on the latest at Cherriots.